 "ARE YOU KIDDING ME???"
 Nope, she is not kidding.
 Not even close!

 Suffice to say, long, heated, unintelligible discussions take place over the next few HOURS before we finally leave the shop.
 I'm not even involved in most of the conversation but I feel like crying.
 My friend is shouting at the Turkcell woman.
 She is pointing at me and screeching.
 Everyone in the store weighs in on the matter, including other customers!
 Some are for the policy, some are against it, Allah is ROFL.

 I'm still not sure what happened in the end, or who my cell phone carrier is, but know that my phone is working right now.
 If you ever move to Turkey, take my advice and buy your phone here!

 Broken by bureaucracy

-Exhausted, we wrap up the day by going to Özsüt for dessert and plan our next steps.
-My friend is returning to his home in Demre tomorrow, and I’m going to address the remaining items on the residency list on my own.
+Exhausted, we wrap up the day by going to a nearby ice cream shop for dessert and to plan our next steps.
+My friend is returning to his home in Demre tomorrow, and I'm going to address the remaining items on the residency list on my own.
 It will be an interesting to see how things go without my personal translator and tour guide!

 But first, I'll give myself a pep talk so I face the day with a positive, Zen-like attitude.